BestTimesToVisit.com Logo

 Ride-Sharing Apps (e.g., Bolt)

-Bolt is the dominant ride-sharing app in Malta, offering a convenient and often faster alternative to buses, especially for direct routes or late-night travel.
-It's widely used by both locals and tourists.
+Bolt is the most prevalent ride-sharing app in Malta, offering a convenient and often faster alternative to buses, especially for direct routes or late-night travel.
+It's great for getting to and from the airport or between towns not well-connected by bus.

-Cost:Varies by distance and time of day, but generally more expensive than buses.
+Cost:Varies by distance and time of day, but generally competitive with taxis.
 A typical trip from Valletta to St. Julian's might cost €10-€15.

 Taxis

-Renting a car or scooter offers the most flexibility for exploring Malta at your own pace, especially if you plan to visit remote beaches or villages.
-However, driving in Malta can be challenging.
+Renting a car offers the most flexibility for exploring Malta at your own pace, especially if you plan to visit remote beaches or villages.
+It's ideal for day trips and venturing off the beaten path.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.